 Sandy was back at the Redlegs in 1947.
 It was a season that tested his versatility.
 By season’s end he had played at centre half forward, centre half back, as a ruckman resting either in defence or attack.
 It culminated in a Grand Final loss to West Adelaide with Sandy playing on a half back flank.

 He returned for the 1948 season but was plagued with injuries.
 A four goal haul against West in June seemed to herald a comeback but he was again injured by game’s end.
-His final League game was against Glenelg on the 21st of August.
-Norwood won by 67 points, thereby sending Sandy Roads out a winner.
+His final league game was against Glenelg on the 21st of August which Norwood won by 67 points.
+He resumed playing for South Whyalla in 1948 where he had played in 1940 for a total of 8 games and 9 goals for the club.

 B Ridge Jan 2016